-Employer’s registration is mandatory to all Swedish companies and foreign companies with a permanent establishment that have employees in Sweden.
+Employer’s registration is mandatory to all Swedish companies and foreign companies with a permanent establishment that has employees in Sweden.
 The requirement for employer’s registration also arises when a foreign company without a permanent establishment has had employees in Sweden for more than two years.

 Trade Unions and Employers’ Associations

-Swedish job market is highly regulated by trade unions and employers’ associations, and each sector has its union agreements they follow.
+The Swedish job market is highly regulated by trade unions and employers’ associations, and each sector has its union agreements they follow.

 Joining a trade union or an employers’ association is mandatory in most sectors in Sweden.
-For example, it is almost impossible to do business in a construction sector without joining a trade union or employer’s association.
+For example, it is almost impossible to do business in the construction sector without joining a trade union or employer’s association.

 Trade unions protect the interests of employees and around 70% of employees in Sweden belong to one of the trade unions.
 Employers’ associations exist to protect the interests of employers.
-Approximately every 10th employer in Sweden belongs to one of the employers’ association.
+Approximately every 10th employer in Sweden belongs to one of the employers’ associations.

 When joining a trade union or an employers’ association, it is necessary to know which union agreement to follow.
 The union agreements state the employees’ working conditions and the minimum salaries in a specific field.
 Also, the union agreements contain information about the number of vacation days the employees have in this sector.
 Quite often, the union agreements will give the employees more vacation days than the minimum 25 working days required by the law.

 It is recommendable to join an employer’s association too if you already belong to a trade union.
 The main reason is that employers are not allowed to ask for a revision of clauses in the union agreement.
 That can only be done through an employers’ association.
-We can help you with coordination of joining with trade unions.
+We can help you with the coordination of joining with trade unions.

 The Main Taxes in Sweden